 - Armor class - This number represents how hard it is to hit your character with an attack.
 Your Dexterity ability score and the armor you're wearing can modify it.

-- Creatures - In D&D, a creature is roughly defined as any distinct living entity in the world.
-As such, player characters (PCs); non player characters (NPCs) and monsters are all creatures, and any ability, effect, or spell that affects 'creatures' will affect them.
+- Creatures - A creature is defined as any distinct living entity in the world.
+Player characters (PCs); non player characters (NPCs) and monsters are all creatures, and any ability, effect, or spell that affects 'creatures' will affect them.

 - Creature Types - Many (but not all) creatures in D&D have a defined creature type, like Plant, Giant, or Undead.
-These are shown under the creature's name on its stat block, alongside its size class.
-They don't have any rules effect on their own - but they change how the creature is affected by all kinds of other things, like incoming damage and spell effects, or which equipment the creature can use.
+They don't have any rules effect on their own - but they change how the creature is affected by all kinds of other things, like incoming damage and spell effects.

 - Heroic Inspiration - A one off bonus ability that lets you re-roll a single D20 roll or a hit die roll.
 The DM may grant you one use of Heroic Inspiration for great roleplay or a major narrative achievement, which you can then save until you need it.